insidemordecai/website/content/posts/202308-state-of-social-media/index.md

 Blogging became a huge thing and I jumped right in.
 However, one thing I regret is deleting my old blogs.
 I understand how cathartic that could have been but I have come to appreciate the importance of maintaining an archive where you can revisit your earlier work and perhaps find joy in observing your progress (or lack thereof) over time.

 Facebook faced the Cambridge Analytica scandal.
-December 2018/January 2019 arrived, I deleted most of my accounts but I replaced some with a clear focus on privacy.
+I deleted most of my accounts in 2018/19 but I replaced some with a clear focus on privacy.

 We circle back to Elon's takeover of Twitter and alternative platforms like Mastodon rise but this time I'm not hasty in joining them.
-My eyes were on BlueSky - Jack Dorsey's invite-only Twitter alternative.

 Meta capitalised on Twitter's issues by launching Threads, and technically, every Instagram user already had an account.
 Everyone and their dog gave it a try, but to me, it felt like it was launched prematurely.
 Don't get me wrong, it was great but it lacked a lot of features.
 Meta wasn't as aggressive as I expected in achieving feature parity with Twitter and building upon that.